 In this section, we introduce a novel notion of ``capacity-insensitive algorithms.''
-We refer to it as a class of MPFS (most preferred free servers) algorithms. \begin{definition} Let {\sc alg} be an online algorithm for ${\rm OFA}(k,\ell)$.
-We say that {\sc alg} is an {\sf MPFS (most preferred free servers)} algorithm if it is specified by the following conditions: Let $\sigma=r_{1}\cdots r_{i} \cdots r_{n}$ be a request sequence such that $n=k\ell$. \begin{enumerate} \item For each $1 \leq i \leq n$, the priority of servers for $r_{i}$ is determined by only $p(r_{i})$; \item {\sc alg} matches $r_{i}$ with a server with the highest priority among free servers. \end{enumerate} \end{definition}
+We first define a class of MPFS (Most Preferred Free Servers) algorithms. \begin{definition} Let {\sc alg} be an online algorithm for ${\rm OFA}(k,\ell)$.
+We say that {\sc alg} is an {\sf MPFS (Most Preferred Free Servers)} algorithm if for any request sequence $\sigma=r_{1}\cdots r_{n}$ such that $n=k\ell$, it behaves as follows: For each $1 \leq i \leq n$, \begin{enumerate} \item the priority of servers for $r_{i}$ is determined by only the position of $r_{i}$; \item {\sc alg} matches $r_{i}$ with a server with the highest priority among free servers. \end{enumerate} \end{definition}